google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/web-app-manifest/set-the-launch-style.markdown

   <figcaption>Manifest Display Options</figcaption>
 </figure>

-## Specify the initial orientation of the page
+## Specify the Initial Orientation of the Page

 You can enforce a specific orientation, which is advantageous for use cases that work in only one orientation, like games for example.
 Use this